-The discipline of sociology offers students an understanding of people, events, social institutions and societies.
+The discipline of sociology offers students an understanding of people, events, social institutions and societies preparing them for a variety of sociology jobs and sociology careers.
 The requirements for the minor have been tailored to allow interested students to develop an individualized major with an emphasis in sociology.

 Sociology Minor - (21 credit hours)